EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 A basic software documentation emphasizes these aspects[^2] :
 * Understandability: a user can comprehend the structure and the purpose of the software.
-* Usability: a user can understant how to use the software.
+* Usability: a user can understand how to use the software.
 * Attribution: how a user must cite the software.

 These aspects should be addressed in different sections of the README.